-Our notion of privacy differs from the popular measure of "differential privacy" that is often used in the computer science literature.
+Turning to the computer science literature, our notion of privacy differs from the popular measure of "differential privacy."
 Introduced by Dwork et al. (2006), differential privacy roughly means that changing the data of a single individual (or of a single attribute of an individual) should have a negligible effect on computations done on the entire data.
 In the context of mechanism design, Pai and Roth (2013) show that this notion can be formalized as follows.
-Suppose there are n individuals, who each draws a private type from some set T. Define a mechanism M as a mapping from profiles of types $t \in T^n$ to distributions over some set of outcomes X. Then M is ε -differentially private if for all pairs of type profiles (t, t') that differ only in t_i , and for any payoff function
+Suppose there are n individuals, who each draws a private type from some set T. Define a mechanism M as a mapping from profiles of types $t \in T^n$ to distributions over some set of outcomes X. Then M is $\epsilon$ -differentially private if for all pairs of type profiles (t, t') that differ only in $t_i$ , and for any payoff function $u: X \to \mathbb{R}$ , it holds that